neilmangan/LIGO-site-policies/TermsOfService.md

 #### 3. Feedback

 We’re always trying to improve of products and services, and Your feedback will help Us do that.
-If You choose to give Us any ideas, know-how, algorithms, code contributions, suggestions, enhancement requests, recommendations or any other feedback for our products or services (collectively, “Feedback”), You acknowledge and agree that LIGO will have a royalty-free, fully paid-up, worldwide, transferable, sub-licensable, irrevocable and perpetual license to implement, use, modify, commercially exploit and/or incorporate the Feedback into our products, services, and documentation.
+If You choose to give Us any ideas, know-how, algorithms, code contributions, suggestions, enhancement requests, recommendations or any other feedback for our products or services (collectively, “Feedback”), You acknowledge and agree that LIGO will have a royalty-free, fully paid-up, worldwide, transferable, sub-licensable, irrevocable and perpetual license to implement, use, modify, publish under open source license, commercially exploit and/or incorporate the Feedback into our products, services, and documentation.

 ### F. Additional Service Terms
 **Short version:** *Some features of the Services require that You comply with additional terms and conditions specific to those Services.
 We are grouping these special terms and conditions here for convenience.*

 Some Services may be subject to additional terms specific to a feature or product.
-By accessing or using the Services, You agree to be bound by the special terms and conditions set out below, and any additional special terms and conditions brought to Your attention when using the Services.
+By accessing or using the Services, You agree to be bound by the special terms and conditions set out below, and any other additional special terms and conditions brought to Your attention when using the Services.

 #### 1. Restrictions on Content Deployed to Blockchain

 **Short version:** *The Services include a compiler and related tools that can deploy data to a public blockchain.
 Don't include any personal information in the source code, compiled code or data deployed to the blockchain because this might violate privacy laws, including GDPR, as the information cannot be changed or removed once deployed.*

-When using the LIGO compiler and tools found at [ide.ligolang.org](https://ide.ligolang.org/), source code compiled, and data provided when using the Deploy command will be deployed to the Tezos test network blockchain.
+When using the LIGO compiler and tools found at [ide.ligolang.org](https://ide.ligolang.org/), data and source code compiled when using the *Deploy* command will be deployed to the Tezos test network blockchain.
 Once deployed, the compiled code and data is published to a publicly accessible ledger outside of LIGO's control and cannot be changed or deleted.
 As the deployed code and data cannot be changed or deleted, it must not contain any personal information or personally identifiable information.

 ### G. Disclaimer of Warranties
-**Short version:** *We provide our service as is, and We make no promises or guarantees about this service.
+**Short version:** *We provide our service as is, and We make no promises or guarantees about the Services.
 Please read this section carefully; You should understand what to expect.*

-LIGO provides the Website and the Service “as is” and “as available,” without warranty of any kind.
+LIGO provides the Website and the Services “as is” and “as available,” without warranty of any kind.
 Without limiting this, We expressly disclaim all warranties, whether express, implied or statutory, regarding the Website and the Service including without limitation any warranty of merchantability, fitness for a particular purpose, title, security, accuracy and non-infringement.

 LIGO does not warrant that the Service will meet Your requirements; that the Service will be uninterrupted, timely, secure, or error-free; that the information provided through the Service is accurate, reliable or correct; that any defects or errors will be corrected; that the Service will be available at any particular time or location; or that the Service is free of viruses or other harmful components.
-You assume full responsibility and risk of loss resulting from Your downloading and/or use of files, information, content or other material obtained from the Service.
+You assume full responsibility and risk of loss resulting from Your downloading and/or use of files, information, content or other material obtained from the Service and Website.

 ### H. Limitation of Liability
-**Short version:** *We will not be liable for damages or losses arising from Your use or inability to use the service or otherwise arising under this agreement.
+**Short version:** *We will not be liable for damages or losses arising from Your use or inability to use the Services or otherwise arising under this agreement.
 Please read this section carefully; it limits our obligations to You.*

 You understand and agree that We will not be liable to You or any third party for any loss of profits, use, goodwill, or data, or for any incidental, indirect, special, consequential or exemplary damages, however arising, that result from

 - the use, disclosure, or display of Your User-Generated Content;
-- Your use or inability to use the Service;
+- Your use or inability to use the Services;
-- any modification, price change, suspension or discontinuance of the Service;
+- any modification, price change, suspension or discontinuance of the Services;
-- the Service generally or the software or systems that make the Service available;
+- the Website or Services generally or the software or systems that make the Services available;
 - unauthorized access to or alterations of Your transmissions or data;
-- statements or conduct of any third party on the Service;
+- statements or conduct of any third party on the Services;
-- any other user interactions that You input or receive through Your use of the Service; or
+- any other user interactions that You input or receive through Your use of the Services; or
-- any other matter relating to the Service.
+- any other matter relating to the Services or Website.

 Our liability is limited whether or not We have been informed of the possibility of such damages, and even if a remedy set forth in this Agreement is found to have failed of its essential purpose.
-We will have no liability for any failure or delay due to matters beyond our reasonable control.
+We will have no liability for any failure or delay, even where the matters were within our reasonable control.

 ### I. Release and Indemnification
 **Short version:** *You are responsible for Your use of the service.
 If You harm someone else or get into a dispute with someone else, We will not be involved.*